-- Meetings are held monthly on every third Wednesday* (except June, July and August) at the Big Stone Lodge at Dennis Johnston County Park located at 709 Riley Fuzzel Road in Spring.
-This park is just east of Old Town Spring 0.2 miles east of the Hardy Toll Road, before you get to the Spring Creek Bridge (see additional directions and map at the bottom of this page).
+- These meetings are held in person at the Big Stone Lodge at Dennis Johnston County Park located at 709 Riley Fuzzel Road in Spring.
+This park is just east of Old Town Spring 0.2 miles east of the Hardy Toll Road, before you get to the Spring Creek Bridge.
+Click the link to Google Maps above or see additional directions and map at the bottom of this page.

-- Directions to meeting location for third Wednesday meetings (709 Riley Fuzzel Road, Spring, Texas):
+- PWWS monthly meetings take place at the Big Stone Lodge at Dennis Johnston County Park.
+Directions to meeting location for Tuesday meetings (709 Riley Fuzzel Road, Spring, Texas):

 Aldine-Westfield dead ends into Riley Fuzzel Road just northeast of Old Town Spring so there are several ways to get there:

-From I45, take Spring Cypress Road exit east and across the railroad tracks to Aldine Westfield through Olde Town Spring, turn left onto Aldine Westfield and then right onto Riley Fuzzel for a short distance to get to Dennis Johnston Park.
-It will be on the left after Hardy Toll Road and before the Spring Creek Bridge.
+From I45, take Spring-Cypress Road exit east and follow it across the railroad tracks to Aldine Westfield passing through Olde Town Spring.
+Turn left onto Aldine Westfield and then right onto Riley Fuzzel for a short distance to get to Dennis Johnston Park.
+It will be on the left just after Hardy Toll Road and before the Spring Creek Bridge.
 Turn left into the park & drive all the way around following the curve to the left until you reach the Old Stone Lodge.

-Take Aldine Westfield north from Mercer Arboretum until it dead ends into Riley Fuzzel.
+From Mercer Arboretum, take Aldine Westfield north until it dead ends into Riley Fuzzel.
 Turn right on Riley Fuzzel, go under the Hardy Toll Road freeway and turn left into Dennis Johnston Park (before the Spring Creek Bridge).
 Drive all the way around following the curve to the left until you reach the Old Stone Lodge.

 Watch for a sign for the Park on the north side of Riley Fuzzel.
-You will need to drive all the way back to the Lodge and the parking next to it.
+You will need to drive all the way back to the Big Stone Lodge and the parking next to it.